alibaba/cloud-kernel/Documentation/admin-guide/mm/transhuge.rst

         cat /sys/fs/cgroup/memory/{memcg}/memory.thp_reclaim_stat

+queue_length
-Now, it only contains the queue length of each node.
+        means the queue length of each node.

+split_hugepage
+        means the huge pages split by thp reclaim of each node.

+reclaim_subpage
+        means the zero subpages reclaimed by thp reclaim of each node.

 We also add a controller interface to set configs for thp reclaim::